gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - Need to attach source sets to components.
 - Need to be able to specialise the `languages` and `binaries` collections in a subtype of `ComponentSpec`.

-### Story: Build author uses `libraries { }` DSL to configure binaries for a custom component

-Adds capability to configure a child object after the parent object has been configured.

-### Story: Build author uses `binaries { }` DSL to configure binaries for multiple components

-Adds capability for an object to appear in multiple locations in the model.

 ### Story: Custom plugin defines tasks from binaries

 Add a rule to the sample plugin: